Mndiong15/heulistic/README.md

 **HERE'S THE SECRET**

-Connecting content data from sources like websites and social media will enable our client to craft better marketing messages that are more relevant to consumers' current needs
+Connecting content data from sources like websites and social media will enable our client to craft better marketing messages that are more relevant to consumers' current needs.